Top 10 Hot Jobs in Borderplex, the First US Inland Foreign Trade Zone and a Cheap Place to Live

 Merchandise admitted into a foreign trade zone may be assembled, manufactured, manipulated, sorted, repaired, cleaned, inspected, distributed, repacked, and destroyed.

-As the first US inland foreign trade zone not involving a sea port, McAllen feels that the free enterprise in which they have been involved since 1973 is unmatched anywhere else globally.
-A total of at least 410 companies from 42 nations have settled in McAllen as of January 2012.
-The McAllen FTZ is looking to expand to fill more of its offices and warehouse spaces and the zone provides incentives on taxes, duties, and tariffs.
+A total of at least 410 companies from 42 nations has settled in McAllen as of January 2012.
+Therefore, the McAllen FTZ is constantly looking to expand to fill more of its offices and warehouse spaces, using incentives on taxes, duties, and tariffs.

 Across the border, McAllen FTZ opened FTZ Logistics S. de R.L. de C.V. in Reynosa successfully in 2008.
+Transportation and logistics services in the borderplex has increased since 2008, even through the Great Recession.

 - Schneider National - Trucking